dhis2/dhis2-docs/src/commonmark/en/content/implementation/dhis2-as-data-warehouse.md

 There are two leading approaches for storing data in a data warehouse, namely the *normalized* and *dimensional* approach.
 DHIS2 lends a bit from the former but mostly from the latter.
-In the dimensional approach the data is partitioned into *dimensions* and *facts*.
-Facts generally refers to transactional numeric data while dimensions are the reference data that gives context and meaning to the data.
-The strict rules of this approach makes it easy for users to understand the data warehouse structure and provides for good performance since few tables must be combined to produce meaningful analysis, while it on the other hand might make the system less flexible and harder to change.
+In the dimensional approach, the data is partitioned into *dimensions* and *facts*.
+Facts generally refer to transactional numeric data while dimensions are the reference data that gives context and meaning to the data.
+The strict rules of this approach make it easy for users to understand the data warehouse structure and provides for good performance since few tables must be combined to produce meaningful analysis, while it, on the other hand, might make the system less flexible and harder to change.

-In DHIS2 the facts corresponds to the data value object in the data model.
+In DHIS2 the facts correspond to the data value object in the data model.
 The data value captures data as numbers, yes/no or text.
 The *compulsory dimensions* which give meaning to the facts are the *data element*, *organisation unit hierarchy* and *period* dimensions.
 These